Microflash/rehype-starry-night/README.md

 ![Syntax Highlighting configure aliases](./samples/sample-10.png)

-### Example: Codeblock rendered using custom header plugin
+### Example: Codeblock rendered using custom plugin

 Suppose you want to add a copy to clipboard button in the header.
 You can do so by adding a custom header plugin.